Posted: Tue Jun 17, 2008 5:39 pm Post subject: Endowment life insurance

 I agree with you joven.
-An endowment plan is a very good option to build a saving, especially, for people with limited fund to invest in the market.
+An endowment insurance plan is a very good option to build a saving, especially, for people with limited fund to invest in the market.
 Also, it offers protection to people who are in dire need of protecting their dependents after their death.

-IMO the agents should also concentrate in promoting this form of policies, as it may successfully cater to the insurance needs of the middle level income people. _________________ Register Now to have your Insurance queries solved.
+IMO the agents should also concentrate in promoting this form of policies, as it may successfully cater to the insurance needs of the middle level income people.

-Endowment plans definitely are better than other forms of traditional life plans like- the term life plan, which is only good in some special cases.
+Endowment insurance plans definitely are better than other forms of traditional life plans like- the term life plan, which is only good in some special cases.
 The endowment plan is the actual life insurance plan, that offers insurance coverage to the policy holder.
 The policy holder receives a certain amount as maturity value at the end of the policy term, if he survives through its tenure.
 Otherwise, the beneficiary receives the death benefit along with the return on the policy.

 With the development of the unit linked plans, an endowment plan's popularity has certainly diminished, as more importance is given to the returns earned by the policy and less concentrations on life coverage, but its demand certainly exists.

-However, I can only share my opinion from a customer's point of view, but would certainly love to hear what the expert agents have to say in this matter. _________________ Register Now to have your Insurance queries solved.
+However, I can only share my opinion from a customer's point of view, but would certainly love to hear what the expert agents have to say in this matter.

 I guess agents prefer to sell term life policies as it costs less to the customer, hence easier to pitch.
 People who can't afford the cost of insurance but still wants to purchase some coverages, are the easy customers for term life.